 - You have heavy bleeding

 - You have spotting

 - Your periods last more than a week

 Sleep.
-Around midlife, some women start having trouble getting a good night's sleep .
-Maybe you can't fall asleep easily, or you wake too early.
+Around midlife, some women start having trouble getting a good night’s sleep .
+Maybe you can’t fall asleep easily, or you wake too early.
 Night sweats might wake you up.
-You might have trouble falling back to sleep if you wake during the night.
+You might have trouble falling back to sleep if you wake up during the night.

 Sex.
 You may find that your feelings about sex are changing .
 You could be less interested.
 Or, you could feel freer and sexier after menopause.
 After 1 full year without a period, you can no longer become pregnant.
 But remember, you could still be at risk for sexually transmitted diseases (STDs), such as gonorrhea or even HIV/AIDS.
 You increase your risk for an STD if you are having sex with more than one person or with someone who is having sex with others.
 If so, make sure your partner uses a condom each time you have sex.